borisdj/EFCore.BulkExtensions/README.md

 When doing update we can chose to exclude one or more properties by adding their names into **PropertiesToExclude**, or if we need to update less then half column then **PropertiesToInclude** can be used.
 Setting both Lists are not allowed.<br>
 Additionaly there is **UpdateByProperties** for specifying custom properties, by which we want update to be done.<br>
 Using UpdateByProperties while also having Identity column requires that Id property be [Excluded](https://github.com/borisdj/EFCore.BulkExtensions/issues/131).<br>
-If **NotifyAfter** is not set it will have same value as _BatchSize_ while **BulkCopyTimeout** when not set has SqlBulkCopy default which is 30 seconds and if set to 0 it indicates no limit.<br>
+If **NotifyAfter** is not set it will have same value as _BatchSize_ while **BulkCopyTimeout** when not set has SqlBulkCopy default which is 30 seconds and if set to 0 it indicates no limit.<br><br>
-_PreserveInsertOrder_ and _SetOutputIdentity_ have purpose only when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for them.
-Also Tables with Composite Keys have no Identity column so no functionality for them in that case either.
+_PreserveInsertOrder_ and _SetOutputIdentity_ have purpose only when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for them.<br> Also Tables with Composite Keys have no Identity column so no functionality for them in that case either.
 ```C#
 var bulkConfig = new BulkConfig {PreserveInsertOrder = true, SetOutputIdentity = true, BatchSize = 4000 };
 context.BulkInsert(entList, bulkConfig);